itstriolink/python-ogc-server/README.md

 # Python OGC Feature and Tile Server

-This is a mini OGC API server compliant with the [OGC API - Features (OAPIF)](https://docs.opengeospatial.org/is/17-069r3/17-069r3.html) standard.
+This is a dockerized OGC API server that is minimally compliant with the [OGC API - Features (OAPIF)](https://docs.opengeospatial.org/is/17-069r3/17-069r3.html) standard.

 It serves GeoJSON objects and PNG raster tiles.

 **Available API endpoints:**